Siamese Object Tracking for Unmanned Aerial Vehicle: A Review and Comprehensive Analysis: Related Works

 As previously mentioned, DL-based trackers offer great accuracy and robustness, but they frequently require a lot of computational capacity.
 The tremendous performance of DL-based tracking methods, including Siamese networks, will be further unlocked if GPUs can be utilized for computations.
 NVIDIA Jetson series, which is developed for more efficient DL on embedded systems, has a tiny size and a relatively powerful computational capacity, which is exactly what is required for UAV-based tracking deployment.
 With a CPU-GPU heterogeneous architecture that allows the CPU to boot the OS and the CUDA-capable GPU to easily implement sophisticated machine-learning algorithms, NVIDIA Jetson is the most potential and the most commonly-used processor for the inference phase of machine learning~\cite{Mittal2019ASO}.
 NVIDIA Jetson AGX Xavier, which was released in recent years as the most eye-catching newer product in the series, has been regarded as the most promising option for implementing CNN-based object tracking.
 The deployment of the Siamese tracker on the UAVs can be accomplished since the GPU can be utilized on the UAV onboard processor~\cite{Fu2021SiameseAP,Cao2021SiamAPNSA}.
 Since the embedded processors deployed on UAVs are different from the high-performance computers commonly used for evaluation, the performance of the trackers will vary on the UAV onboard processor.
 Nevertheless, the performance evaluation of Siamese trackers on UAV onboard processor is still lacking.
 This work utilizes a typical UAV onboard processor to investigate the performance of Siamese trackers in UAV deployment.

 Even though much research has been accomplished on Siamese trackers, little attention has been given to the potential of integrating them with UAVs and few existing reviews focus on both Siamese trackers and their UAV deployments.
-The potential of Siamese UAV tracking in the remote sensing field is worthy of further exploration.
+Being at the forefront of emerging trends, the potential of Siamese tracking in UAV-based intelligent transportation systems is worthy of further exploration.
 Therefore, this work aims to generalize Siamese trackers and consider practical applications in combination with UAVs.
 This work also focuses on experimental evaluation for UAV deployment.
 The unified framework of leading-edge Siamese trackers, \emph{i.e.}, code library, and the results of their experimental evaluations are made public.
 This work also involves a series of onboard tests.
-To better develop Siamese UAV tracking in the field of remote sensing, the prospect is discussed.
+To better develop Siamese tracking in UAV-based intelligent transportation systems, the prospect is discussed.